PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

     - The protection of communications held in electronic storage.
     - The prohibition of devices from recording dialing, routing, addressing, and signaling information without a search warrant.
 - **Electronic discovery(e-discovery)** is the collection, preperation, review, and production of electronic information to be used in criminal, civil actions and proceedings.
 - The **European Union Data Protection Directive** is a directive that requires any company doing business within the borders of EU countries to follow a set of privacy directives on the fair use of information.
+The following list summarizes the basic tenets of the directive:
+    - **Notice**: An individual has the right to know if his or her personal data are being collected, and any data must be collected for clearly stated, legitimate purposes.
+    - **Choice**: An individual has the right to elect not to have his or her personal data collected.
+    - **Use**: An indivudual has the righ to know how personal data will be used and the right to restrict their use.
+    - **Security**: Organizations must "implement appropriate technical and organizations measures" to protect personal data, and the individual has the right to know what these measures are.
+    - **Correction**: An individual has the right to challenge the accuracy of the data and to provide corrected data.
+    - **Engorcement**: An individual has the right to seek legal relief through appropriate channels to protect privacy rights.
 - The **Foriegn Corrupt Practices Act(FCPA)** makes bribing foriegn officer, foriegn political party official, or a canidate for foriegn political office a criminal act.
 - The **Freedom of Information Act(FOIA)** grants citizens the right to access certain information and records of federal, state, and local governments upon request.
 - An **Information Security Group** manages the processes, tools, and policies necessary to prevent, detect, document, and counter threats to digital and nondigital information, whether its in transit, being processed, or at the rest in storage